Charles Strouse, Broadway composer of 'Annie' and 'Bye Bye Birdie,' dies at 96

 Three-time Tony Award-winner Charles Strouse, Broadway's industrious, master melody-maker who composed the music for such classic musical theater hits as "Annie," "Bye Bye Birdie" and "Applause," died Thursday.
 He was 96.

-Strouse died at his home in New York City, his family said through the publicity agency The Press Room.
+Strouse died at his home in New York City, his family said.

 In a career that spanned more than 50 years, Strouse wrote more than a dozen Broadway musicals, as well as film scores and the song "Those Were the Days," the theme song for the sitcom "All in the Family."